oroinc/documentation/user/back-office/getting-started/navigation/org-selector.rst

 may only see the information that has been reported or assigned to them directly, and office employees will see information reported by any of their co-workers.

-This will protect information on one hand and help to protect users from being overwhelmed with non-relevant information.
+This will protect information on one hand and help protect users from being overwhelmed with non-relevant information.

 Please refer to the Access and permissions section for more details.